Programs and Benefits

 Be sure to familiarize yourself the VA's Work Study Guidelines.
 Then, complete and submit a VA Application for Work Study Allowance.

 Service members, veterans, and dependents of veterans who are eligible for and receiving VA educational assistance benefits may request that tuition and fees for a semester be deferred until the end of the semester.
-Contact us for more information.
+Students utilizing their GI Bill may request a VA deferral when completing their VA certification request.

-Tutorial assistance to defray the cost of needed tutoring is available to eligible persons under Chapters 30, 32, 35, and 1606.
-The tutoring allowance is a supplement to your monthly educational assistance check.
+Tutorial assistance to defray the cost of needed tutoring is available to eligible persons under Chapters 30, 31, 33, 35, and 1606.
+The tutoring allowance is a supplement to your monthly educational assistance check for Chapter 1606 recipients.

 Enrollment in All Online or Distance Learning Courses

-How Enrollment in All Online or Distance Learning Courses (Web, Hybrid, TNecampus, RODP) Impacts CH 33 Post-9/11 GI Bill Monthly Housing Allowance (BAH)
+How Enrollment in All Online or Distance Learning Courses (Web, Hybrid, TN eCampus (formerly RODP)) Impacts CH 33 Post-9/11 GI Bill Monthly Housing Allowance (BAH)

 The monthly housing allowance is payable under the Post-9/11 GI Bill to eligible students enrolled for MORE than ½ time (pursuing training at a rate of pursuit greater than 50%) and enrolled in at least one in-residence course per semester.
-Students who are enrolled in all online or distance learning courses with method of instruction listed as Web, Hybrid, TNecampus, RODP courses receive 50% of the National average BAH.
+Students who are enrolled in all online or distance learning courses with method of instruction listed as Web or Hybrid, or TN eCampus (formerly RODP) courses receive 50% of the National average BAH.

 How Enrollment In Separate POTs Affects VA payment